NorthCountrySuites/NorthCountrySuites.github.io/README.md

 Every single surface and material in this house is new!
 This house has 2 bedrooms, each with a queen size bed as well as a pull out couch to sleep 6 people in total.
 All rooms are on the same floor.

-LIVING ROOM: All new furnishings, Pull out couch sleeps 2.
-Luxury linens stored in the lounge section.
-65" 4k smart TV with cable television with premium sports subscriptions, all streaming services you can think of.
-Thousands of movies, and TV shows on demand.
-Retro video game console with 20,000+ games.
-100Mbps Wifi.

 ## Living Room

 All new furnishings, Pull out couch sleeps 2.
 Luxury linens stored in the lounge section.
 65" 4k smart TV with cable television with premium sports subscriptions, all streaming services you can think of.
 Thousands of movies, and TV shows on demand.
 Retro video game console with 20,000+ games.
 100Mbps Wifi.